 The Bottom Line

-Because of the unpredictable nature of the menstrual cycle, it's possible to get pregnant 3 or 4 days before your period, or even the day before your expected period.
+Because of the unpredictable nature of the menstrual cycle, it's possible to get pregnant three or four days before your period, or even the day before your expected period.